jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 216 Levy categories
 (1) Regulations made under this Act may establish a system for differential levies in relation to all or any of the following or categories of the following:
   (a) motor vehicles:
-  (b) registered owners of motor vehicles:
+  (b) persons registered under Part 17 of the Land Transport Act 1998 in respect of motor vehicles:
-  (c) persons who hold trade licences under section 34(1) of the Transport (Vehicle and Driver Registration and Licensing) Act 1986.
+  (c) persons who hold trade plates under section 262(3) of the Land Transport Act 1998.
   (d) fuel in respect of which a levy is payable under section 213(2)(c).
 (2) The regulations may also classify all or any of the following, or categories of the following, into classes that most accurately describe their risk rating and may impose levies at different rates in relation to those classes in accordance with the system of differential levies referred to in subsection (1):
   (a) motor vehicles: